 Mean score of companies in the Public Administration industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2024, Cambridge City Council reported total carbon emissions of approximately 42,130,000 kg CO2e.
 This figure includes Scope 1 emissions of about 2,298,000 kg CO2e, Scope 2 emissions of around 907,000 kg CO2e, and Scope 3 emissions of about 1,008,000 kg CO2e.
-This marks a reduction from 2023, where total emissions were approximately 4,722,000 kg CO2e, with Scope 1 at about 2,522,000 kg CO2e, Scope 2 at around 920,000 kg CO2e, and Scope 3 at approximately 1,280,000 kg CO2e.
-The Council has set significant reduction targets, aiming for a 19% reduction in carbon emissions for all new residential developments based on a Part L 2013 compliant baseline.
-This target applies to both Scope 1 and Scope 2 emissions and is set to be achieved by 2030.
-Overall, Cambridge City Council is actively working towards reducing its carbon footprint through these commitments and initiatives, contributing to broader climate action goals.
+This represents a decrease from 2023, where total emissions were approximately 4,722,000 kg CO2e, with Scope 1 at about 2,522,000 kg CO2e, Scope 2 at around 920,000 kg CO2e, and Scope 3 at approximately 1,280,000 kg CO2e.
+The Council has set ambitious reduction targets, aiming for a 19% reduction in emissions for all new residential developments based on a Part L 2013 compliant baseline by 2030.
+Additionally, a high-level study indicates that the Council could reduce direct emissions from its 29 largest buildings by 69% by 2030 and 87% by 2050, focusing on both Scope 1 and Scope 2 emissions.
+These commitments reflect Cambridge City Council's dedication to addressing climate change and reducing its carbon footprint, aligning with industry standards for sustainability and environmental responsibility.

 Access structured emissions data, company-specific emission factors, and source documents